 You win against talon normally if he doesn't get his 3 stack onto you.
 With exhaust, you win the fight even if he gets a 3 stack on you as long as you exhaust before he procs auto.

-Past lvl 3, if he ever ws while overextended (which he will be because talons often want to shove the wave and roam), dash into him and windwall behind you: you win the trade because he can't get 3 stack on you.
-If he ever jumps on you, instantly exhaust and run him down.
+Setting exhaust aside, if he ever ws while overextended (which he will be because talons often want to shove the wave and roam), dash into the wave or him and windwall behind you: you win the trade because he can't get 3 stack on you.

 Irelia